mountain-pass/ryvr/README.md

           ryvrs:
             transactions:
               page-size: 10
-              catalog: TEST_DB
+              catalog: test_db
-              table: TRANSACTIONS
+              table: transactions
-              ordered-by: ID
+              ordered-by: id

-**NOTE:** At this time, only MySQL and H2 Ryvrs are supported.
+**NOTE:** At this time, only MySQL, PostGresSQL and H2 Ryvrs are supported.

 See the [Externalized Configuration section of the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) for other ways to set application properties.